Outrageous Chocolate Cookies – decadent chocolate cookies that bake up shiny and crackly on the outside and soft in the center.

-I made these for BeeBop to take to his office for Valentine’s Day a few years ago.
-I didn’t eat a single one.
+I made these for BeeBop to take to his office for Valentine’s Day a few years ago and I didn’t eat a single one.
 I thought he might bring a few back home.
 Nope.
 Not one left.

 Preheat the oven to 350 degrees.

 Heat the chopped chocolate and butter in a microwave safe bowl in 20-second increments, stirring between each, until almost melted; do not overheat.

 Here’s what it looks like after 40 seconds —